 Straddling block 48/08b and block 48/03 the Endymion prospect is a structural closure at Leman Sandstone.
 The structure is formed by the extension of the fault system that controls the Mimas field on strike to the southeast and is separated by a graben from Mimas, therefore likely to be an offset to Mimas.
 In addition, the proximity to infrastructure enables opportunities for a tie-back option.

-The Rig and Jib Prospect is a three-way dip closure against north-west trending normal faults.
-The Rig and Jib Prospect can be separated into two separate culminations.
-The Rig Prospect independently has an aerial closure of approximately 8km2, in comparison the Jib prospect has an area of 4km2.
+The Rig and Jib Lead is a three-way dip closure against north-west trending normal faults.
+The Rig and Jib Lead can be separated into two separate culminations.
+The Rig Lead independently has an aerial closure of approximately 8km2, in comparison the Jib Lead has an area of 4km2.